Alexander Tudor-Hart

-Alexander Ethan Tudor-Hart (born Hart; 3 September 1901 – 1992) was a British medical doctor in South Wales who was active in the Communist Party of Great Britain.
-He was the great grandson of American merchant Frederic Tudor and father of Dr Julian Tudor-Hart.
+Alexander Ethan Tudor-Hart (born Hart; 3 September 1901 – February 1992) was a British medical doctor in South Wales who was active in the Communist Party of Great Britain.
+He was the great grandson of American merchant Frederic Tudor and father of Dr. Julian Tudor-Hart.

 Early life and background

 Alexander was born in Florence, Italy, in 1901, the son of the Canadian artist (Ernest) Percyval Hart and his first wife, Countess Éléonora Délia Julie Aimée Kleczkowska.
 Alexander had a younger sister Helena Beatrix, born in 1903.

 His father Percyval was born in Montreal to Frederick Levey L'Estrange Hart and Eleanora Elizabeth Tudor.
 Percyval was the grandson of the successful American businessman Frederic Tudor.
 He and his brother William Owen Tudor-Hart DSO both changed their surname to Tudor-Hart in adulthood (and after Alexander's birth), possibly to strengthen their ties to the Tudor name.
 Their parents were divorced owing to their father being a "constant and habitual frequenter of houses of ill-fame" in Montreal.
 Percyval's first wife (Alexander's mother) was his first cousin, as the daughter of his paternal aunt Euphemia "Effie" Tudor-Kleczkowska who had married the Polish-French diplomat Michel Alexandre Cholewa, comte Kleczkowski (Michał Kleczkowski; 1818–1886).
 Kleczkowski was the only son of Count Joseph Kleczkowski and Julie Sobieska, a direct descendant of John III Sobieski, king of Poland in the 17th century.

 The Hart family side was descended from Ephraim Hart, a Bavarian Jew who became a prominent merchant in New York, and was reportedly partners with John Jacob Astor.
 The family surname was originally Hirz.